tbreunung/SNI/README.md

 ## Gaussian kernel approximation (GKA)
 The folder "GKA" contains code for section 5 of [1].
 "Stochint_GKA_1D.m" performs the GKA for the Duffing oscillator and "Stochint_GKA_3D.m" for a chain with three masses.

+# Citation
+Please cite [1] if you use any of these codes for your own work.

 # Reference
 [1] T. Breunung and B. Balachandran.
 Computationally efficient simulations of stochastically perturbed nonlinear dynamical systems, Jounrnal of Computational and Nonlinear Dynamics, accepted.